guildai/guildai/guild/tests/uat/link-vs-copy-dep.md

     a.txt
     guild.yml

-The resolved file is still available.
+The resolved file copy is still available.

-    >>> run("guild cat -p files/a/a/a/a/a/a/a/a/a/a/a.txt")
+    >>> run("guild cat -p files-copy/a/a/a/a/a/a/a/a/a/a/a.txt")
     Hello, deeply
     <exit 0>

+The linked file is not available.

     >>> run("guild cat -p files-link/a/a/a/a/a/a/a/a/a/a/a.txt")
     guild: .../files-link/a/a/a/a/a/a/a/a/a/a/a.txt does not exist